CIROH-UA/NGIAB-HPCInfra/README.md

 **Step 1: Create Project Directory**

-- **Linux/Mac:** Open your terminal and go to your desired folder where you want to checkout repo and ngen-data folder and run the following commands:
+On the HPC system, create a directory for the project and data using the following commands:
 ```bash
 mkdir -p NextGen/ngen-data
 ```